analytiq-hub/sigagent.github.io/physics.md

 title: Physics
 ---
 #### Books
-* [Classical Mechanics](https://www.amazon.com/Classical-Mechanics-John-R-Taylor/dp/B003I03F42), Charles Taylor (2005).
-Easy to read, well explained, at the level of 2nd undergrad course in mechanics.
-Reputed to have the best explanation of the Lagrangian.
-Replete with well picked exercises.
-Requires a bit of calculus - derivatives, integrals, very basic PDEs.
-No differential geometry required.
 * [Quantum Field Theory for the Gifted Amateur](https://www.amazon.com/Quantum-Field-Theory-Gifted-Amateur/dp/019969933X), T. Lancaster, S. J. Blundell (2014)
 * [The Road to Reality](https://www.amazon.com/Road-Reality-Complete-Guide-Universe/dp/0679776311), Roger Penrose (2007).
 Great companion to other more in-depth books, explains how all the parts of physics 'fit together' in the larger theory.
 Requires simple understanding of differential geometry (and is in fact a great companion to any rigorous book on differential geometry).
 I've started with the chapter on Lagrangian and Hamiltonian mechanics, and paired it with the Taylor textbook.
 * [A Modern Approach to Quantum Mechanics](https://www.amazon.com/Modern-Approach-Quantum-Mechanics/dp/1891389785), John S. Townsend (2021)
 * [Group Theory and Physics](https://www.amazon.com/Group-Theory-Physics-S-Sternberg/dp/0521558859), S. Sternberg (1994)

+#### Classical Mechanics
+* [Classical Mechanics](https://www.amazon.com/Classical-Mechanics-John-R-Taylor/dp/B003I03F42), Charles Taylor (2005).
+Easy to read, well explained, at the level of 2nd undergrad course in mechanics.
+Reputed to have the best explanation of the Lagrangian.
+Replete with well picked exercises.
+Requires a bit of calculus - derivatives, integrals, very basic PDEs.
+No differential geometry required.
+* [Mathematical Methods of Classical Mechanics](https://www.amazon.com/Mathematical-Classical-Mechanics-Graduate-Mathematics/dp/0387968903/), V.I.
+Arnold, 2nd ed (1989)
+* [Introduction to Mechanics and Symmetry](https://www.amazon.com/exec/obidos/ASIN/038798643X/melvinleokshomep), J.E.
+Marsden, T.S.Ratiu, 2nd ed (2010)

 #### Gravitation
 * [Gravitation](https://www.amazon.com/Gravitation-Charles-W-Misner/dp/0691177791), Misner, Thorne, Wheeler (1973).
 I have not read it, but it's supposed to be 'the' reference on gravity as of the 1970s.
 And it's [supposed to have](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.126.1099&rep=rep1&type=pdf) really clear physical interpretation of differential geometric concepts.